 The lowdown: Given that the creators of the Common Core Standards describe them as “rigorous,” and “aligned with college and work expectations,” it’s likely that the type of homework your child brings home will be more challenging, if not somewhat unfamiliar.
 This is not going to be true across the board, and in some cases you may miss certain kinds of lessons that you valued as essential but now aren’t part of the standards.
 But in general, many of the expectations will be higher.

 For math, you may see some very visible changes, most notably that students will be asked to focus on fewer topics, but go into greater depth.
-For example, in the place of math worksheets filled with 20 multiplication problems, your child might have a math sheet asking her to solve only two or three problems that require more discussion and thought; a problem might look something like this third grade “math task.”.
+For example, in the place of math worksheets filled with 20 multiplication problems, your child might have a math sheet asking her to solve only two or three problems that require more discussion and thought.
 Students might also be asked to show multiple approaches to solving the same problem.

 There may also be a new emphasis on either back-to-basics knowledge or critical thinking skills.
 For instance, if your school was mostly back to basics, then you’ll likely see more conceptual questions that ask kids to explain their work or find new ways to get the right answer.
 On the other hand, if you go to a school that already emphasizes a lot of critical thinking about math, you may find there’s a new focus on getting the facts down pat (as well as avoiding the calculator and doing mental math).